danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 value of `read()`, but seems wiser to wait until type annotations become more established in the SciPy ecosystem in general.

-## Simplicity is the key to scaling
+## Designed for community-based scaling

 No one has the resources to write Readers for every bespoke format in common use in the SciPy ecosystem.
 Microscopy formats alone---my home turf---comprise a